dotnet/csharplang/proposals/init.md

 types to declare helper methods that could partipate in the construction process to initialize `init` fields and properties.

-Such members would have all the restricions that an `init set` accessor does in this design.
+Such members would have all the restricions that an `init` accessor does in this design.
 The need is questionable though and this can be safely added in a future version of the language in a compatible manner.